Cost of Living in Kentucky

 How Much Money Do You Need to Live Comfortably in Kentucky?

-As mentioned, Kentucky has the ninth-lowest cost of living in the United States, according to U.S. News & World Report’s Affordability Rankings.
+As mentioned, Kentucky has the seventh-lowest cost of living in the United States, according to U.S. News & World Report’s Affordability Rankings.
 Within the Southeast, Kentucky has the third-lowest cost of living among 12 states.

 What City Has the Lowest Cost of Living in the Southeast?